Wedding Frequently Asked Questions

 What kind of editing can I expect?
 Do you photoshop?

 I use Adobe Lightroom for my workflow and editing process.
 I produce upwards of 500 images from a full wedding day and edit each photo in colour and black and white.
+I use Photoshop and Topaz Labs to finish off a minority of images.
 I'm able to edit out a fire escape sign on the wall, for example, or mark on the floor, but things like body shape enhancements, facial touch-ups and re-working aren't something I can offer.

 Is your photography just a hobby?